Working in a design team

 What I miss

 Designers are awesome!
-I’m suspect to make that statement but if you are a designer or if you now a designer you probably now that we are a different kind of people (not saying better!).
-By different I mean that we are so passionate about what we do that we can become super annoying about it (in a good way).
-It’s hard to separate your personal and professional sides being a designer since everything around us is designed someway.
+I’m biased making that statement but if you are a designer or if you now a designer you probably now that we are a different kind of people (not saying better!).
+By different I mean that we are so passionate about what we do that we can become super annoying about it (in a good way, most times).
+It’s hard to separate your personal and professional self being a designer since everything around us is somehow designed.
 Having other designers around is an experience I miss.
-Seeing different opinions and having the chance to put our assumptions on the table getting them discussed (and quite often crushed) by more experienced designers are a truly humbling experience.
-That’s what makes us a better professional (and human overall).
-What I have being doing now to supply that is trying to participate of online forums, open Slack channels, listening to a lot of podcasts.
+Seeing different opinions and having the chance to put our assumptions on the table, getting them discussed (and quite often crushed) by more experienced designers are a truly humbling experience.
+That’s what makes us better professionals (and humans overall).
+What I have being doing now to overcome that is trying to participate on online forums, open Slack channels, listening to a lot of podcasts.
 It has helped me a lot to feel part of a community again.

 Help with obstacles

 As I mentioned earlier, reaching obstacles is normal in you day-to-day work.
-What I learned is that having other designers around can make the path to the “right” solution way shorter.
+What I learned is that having other designers around can make your path to the “right” solution way shorter.
 I’m still working on that.
-So far what I’ve being doing is trying to find other people that are interested in sharing there opinions about the product and trying to get their point-of-view, so I don’t get too comfortable with my own assumptions.
+So far what I’ve being doing is trying to find other stakeholders to get their point-of-view, so I don’t get too comfortable with my own assumptions.
 But like I said, designers are slightly different on the way they express their opinions, I sure miss that!